orourkedd/effects-as-data-universal/README.md

 ## call

-Creates a `call` action.  `yield` a `call` action to call another effects-as-data function.  `call` is used to compose effects-as-data functions in a testible manner.
+Creates a `call` cmd.  `yield` a `call` cmd to call another effects-as-data function.  `call` is used to compose effects-as-data functions in a testible manner.

 **Parameters**